junxit/us-congress-code/title-42/chapter-6a/sec-294d.md

 ### References in Text

 The Indian Self-Determination Act, referred to in subsec. (c)(2), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under section 450 of Title 25 and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of Title 25, Indians.
+For complete classification of this Act to the Code, see Short Title note set out under section 5301 of Title 25 and Tables.

 ### Prior Provisions